-Breast Augmentation With Sydney Plastic Surgeon Dr Ellis Choy
+Breast Augmentation Surgery With Sydney Plastic Surgeon Dr Ellis Choy

-Satisfactory breast augmentation outcomes depend on a healthy and genuine working relationship between the client and their surgeon.
+Satisfactory breast augmentation outcomes start with a healthy and genuine working relationship between the client and their surgeon.
 You have many factors to consider, including your personal goals, the type of implants to be used, the appropriate placement of the implants and getting sufficient care during recovery.
-Considering all these aspects is crucial to creating an effective surgery plan that will get you the results you want and deserve.
-A breast augmentation procedure with Dr Ellis Choy is a caring and personal experience that will set your mind at ease from the very beginning, enabling you to take the next step of your journey with confidence and plan your goals using all the benefit of his expertise.
+Considering all these aspects is crucial to creating a surgery plan targeted at getting you the results you want.

-Your in-person consultation is an ideal time to explore different implant sizes and styles, and you can even try on a surgical bra fitted with different implants to give you a better idea of your ideal body shape aspirations.
-As you discuss your surgery with Dr Choy, you will learn that he uses only the most advanced equipment and refined surgical techniques, resulting in optimum patient outcomes and shorter recovery times.
-During your consultation, you can expect to discuss:
+Your in-person consultation is an ideal time to explore different implant sizes and styles.
+You can even try on a surgical bra fitted with different implants to give you a better idea of the body shape you hope to achieve.
+During your consultation with Dr Choy, you can expect to discuss:

-- The condition of your breasts, including the quality of existing breast tissue
+- The condition of your breasts, including the quality of the existing breast tissue

 - The positioning of your implants (above or below the chest muscles)